Positivity and representations of surface groups: Triples, Tripods and metrics

-The metric $g_\tau$ is the {\em diamond metric} (for tripods) on $V_\tau$. while $d_\tau$ is the {\em diamond distance}.\end{definition} We then have \begin{proposition}[\sc Completeness] The diamond metric is independent of the choice of the parameterization and only depends on $\tau$.
-Moreover, $d_\tau$ is complete on $V_\tau$. \end{proposition}
+The terminology is justified by \begin{proposition}[\sc Uniqueness and Completeness] The diamond metric is independent of the choice of the $\tau$-parametrization and only depends on~$\tau$.
+Moreover, $d_\tau$ is complete and proper on $V_\tau$.